Michael Marshall

 The other thing is that no two solutions are equal.

 A good example here is a person who approached me that wanted to build a crazy 3D virtual reality platform.
 I rightly quoted the person on a solution to achieve the product they wanted to build, and even did a concept design mockup.
-My proposal would have been 100% functional as they expected the product to be but it would cost about $500 000 to build.
+My proposal would have been 100% functional and would have cost about $500 000 to build.
 Obviously they were not convinced and soon found someone who was willing to build “the same thing” for only $10 000 - they even wrote back to me angrily telling me that I had tried to rip them off… A few months later I got this email:

 “Dear Michael